JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

 ### Don't disable Gradle daemon

 Don't disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html) without having a good reason.
 By default, [Kotlin/Native runs from the Gradle daemon](https://blog.jetbrains.com/kotlin/2020/03/kotlin-1-3-70-released/#kotlin-native).
-When it's enabled, the same JVM process is used and there is no need to warm it up for each compilation.
+When it's enabled, the same JVM process is used, and there is no need to warm it up for each compilation.

 ### Don't use transitive export